srlasher/pdstools/CDH-Model-analysis-from-ADM-Datamart.md

 ## Approach 1: Dataset export from Pega dev studio

-From Pega Dev Studio, locate the dataset "pyModelSnapshots".
+From Pega Dev Studio, locate the dataset "pyModelSnapshots" in the Data-Decision-ADM-ModelSnapshot class.
 This dataset represents a view on the ADM Datamart table with the model snapshots.
 Export all data from this dataset by clicking "Export" from the "Actions" menu.

 <img src="/pegasystems/cdh-datascientist-tools/blob/master/images/pega_export_adm_models.png" width="50%">